smashkoala/CarND-Behavioral-Cloning-P3/writeup_report.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my model had a low mean squared error on both the training set and on the validation set.
 Since I chose the proven architecture, it seems that I did not have to spend so much time to overcome overfitting.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
-To improve the driving behavior in these cases, I collected sample data on these spots where the vehicle fell of the track, and used the samples for training and validation.
+To improve the driving behavior in these cases, I collected sample data on these spots where the vehicle fell off the track, and used the samples for training and validation.

 At the end of the process, the vehicle was able to drive autonomously around the track without leaving the road.